Practising The Piano

 8. Keeping A Record – The Practice Diary and Audio Recording

 Recording your sessions is always a good idea.
-I use a dictation app on my iPhone, which I can then load into iTunes at the end of my practise to listen to myself.
+I use a dictation app on my iPhone, which I can then load into iTunes at the end of my practice to listen to myself.
 By doing this you can monitor your progress and be more aware of the work that still needs doing.
 Some people keep a diary with strict times allocated for each part of the practice session, the idea being that sticking to this schedule can help you to focus harder on each section.

 9. Mental Practice